Add a Tournament Register Coaching & Playing Running Tournaments Help - FAQ Who Is List of Clubs

 In a skins tournament after qualifying the top two teams play a skins competition to determine how much of the prizemoney each team receives.Four example if the prize money for 1st and 2nd totals 600 and they play 5 skins ends, $120 is allocated to each end.
 On the first end a team which scores 2 or more wins the $120.
 Otherwise it jackpost to the next end.
 On the last end the winner of the end gets the current jackpot.

-Here are the instructions for a very successful skins fours day held at Brighton Bowling Club.
+Here are the instructions for a very successful skins fours half day held at Brighton Bowling Club.
 In this tournament the top eight teams played off for prizemoney and the others for eight $2.50 bar vouchers

 GENERAL INSTRUCTIONS